Table of Contents

 Once you’ve gotten certification, there are specific grants and loans aimed at women or minority businesses, and these could provide the financing you need to launch or grow your business.

-If you’re looking to raise capital for a women-owned business, you may also want to explore business grants for women, as well as minority women small business loans.
+If you’re looking to raise capital for a woman-owned business, you may also want to explore business grants for women, as well as minority women small business loans.

-If you’re a minority entrepreneur, there are several minority small business grants, as well as loans available.
+If you’re a minority entrepreneur, there are several minority small business grants and loans available.
 Good resources include:

 • Minority Business Development Agency